 If there is one thing I love doing in Morocco, it is for sure shopping for traditional Moroccan jewelry.
 Yes, yes, and yes!
-I am a jewelry junkie and I have a great fascination for Morocco jewelry designs and the history behind each jewelry piece.
+I am a Morocco jewelry fan and I have a great fascination for Moroccan jewelry designs and the history behind each Moroccan ethnic jewelry piece.

 My love for Moroccan jewelry started in my childhood.
 I used to accompany my mother and aunts regularly to the Medina market to look for authentic jewelry pieces.
-That was kind of a hobby: See what’s new, what the current price of gold was, and look for gorgeous pieces with great deals.
+That was kind of their hobby: See what’s new, what the current price of gold and silver was, and look for beautiful pieces with great deals.
 Banks and investing weren’t very popular at the time, and women used to invest their money in authentic Moroccan jewelry pieces made with gold and precious stones.
 Then, they would either wear them on a daily basis or store the priciest pieces and keep them for special occasions.
-And whenever they needed cash flow, they would sell some of their collection pieces.

 Shopping Moroccan Jewelry

-Luckily, you don’t have to travel all the way to Morocco to get beautiful and authentic jewelry pieces.
+Luckily, you don’t have to travel all the way to Morocco to get beautiful and authentic Moroccan jewelry pieces.
 There are many talented designers that excel in the matter and that offer handcrafted and high-quality products.
-To be sure you are in the Moroccan theme, look for thick silver bracelets with an oval stone (like in the picture above).
-You can also look for items with a Fatima

 Buying Jewelry in Morocco